Compare Loans To Buy a Business in Australia

 • Check out the closest competitors and see how their traffic and profits compare to the business you’re thinking of buying.

 • Speak to the people at the heart of the business — the customers.
 Ask them what they like and what they don’t like.
-After all, without the customers, you simply won’t have a business!
 Do they use any of the competitors and if so, why?
 Will they still be willing to support the business if you take over?
 If they’re unsure, what would it take to secure their business?

 • Chat to suppliers and find out whether the business pays on time.
 How does dealing with them compare to their competitors?